Joshsnz/coeus.ai/README.md

 **Coeus AI** is a native C++ desktop AI workspace that combines a custom Skia/SDL2 graphical interface, project-aware AI assistance, retrieval over local codebases, tool execution, structured telemetry, and a shared GUI/headless runtime design.

 This public repository is intended as a **portfolio/demo release**.
-The full source code is private, but this repository provides a compiled demo build, usage notes, architecture documentation, and a technical case study.
+The full source code is private, but this repository provides a compiled Windows demo build, usage notes, architecture documentation, and a technical case study.

 ---